AFLATOXINS :

 References

-[Top of Page] [Abstract] [Introduction] [Occurence] [Factors favorizing aflatoxin production] [Aflatoxicosis and animal health] [Aflatoxins and human health] [Methods of analysis for aflatoxins] [Assessing human exposure to aflatoxins] [Control and management of aflatoxins] [Economic impact of aflatoxins] [References]
+[Introduction] [Occurrence] [Factors favorizing aflatoxin production] [Aflatoxicosis and animal health] [Aflatoxins and human health] [Methods of analysis for aflatoxins] [Assessing human exposure to aflatoxins] [Control and management of aflatoxins] [Economic impact of aflatoxins] [References] [Return to list of toxicants]